opentx/lua-reference-guide/run_function_syntax.md

 Input Parameters:
 <>
-zero or more input values, their names are arbitrary, their meaning and order is defined by the input table
+zero or more input values, their names are arbitrary, their meaning and order is defined by the input table. (see [Inputs Table Syntax](inputs_table__syntax.md))

 Return Values:
 none